 |Mortgage registration trustee fee||AED 2,000 for properties below 500,000; AED 4,000 for properties above 500,000 (+ 5% VAT)|

 Step 3.
 Know what your exit penalties are

 It’s likely that your bank will charge you a penalty for exiting your mortgage early.
 If you remortgage, your new bank will take on these costs by adding them to your mortgage (so you’ll need to consider the penalties plus the interest).

-In 2019, the UAE Central Bank decreed that lenders can charge up to 1% or 10,000 dirhams, whichever is the lower amount, to clients who exit their mortgage early.
+The UAE Central Bank decrees that lenders can charge up to 1% or 10,000 dirhams, whichever is the lower amount, to clients who exit their mortgage early.